-15.24.280260 Floodways.
+15.24.280 Floodways.

-Located within the areas of special flood hazard established by Section $\underline{15.24.040}$ are areas designated as floodways.
+Located within the areas of special flood hazard established by Section 15.24.040 are areas designated as floodways.
 Such floodways are extremely hazardous areas due to the velocity of floodwaters which carry debris, potential projectiles and erosion potential, and the following requirements apply:

-- A. Encroachments, including fill, new construction, substantial improvements and other developments, are prohibited unless certification by a registered professional engineer or architect is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practices that encroachment will not result in any increase in the flood levels during the occurrence of the base flood discharge; - B. Construction or reconstruction of residential structures is prohibited within designated floodways, except for: - 1.
-Repairs, reconstruction, or improvements to a structure which do not increase the ground flood area, and - 2.
-Repairs, reconstruction or improvements to a structure, the cost of which does not exceed fifty percent of the market value of the structure either: - a.
-Before the repair, reconstruction, or improvement is started, or - b.
+A. Encroachments, including fill, new construction, substantial improvements and other developments, are prohibited unless certification by a registered professional engineer or architect is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practices that encroachment will not result in any increase in the flood levels during the occurrence of the base flood discharge;

+B. Construction or reconstruction of residential structures is prohibited within designated floodways, except for:

+1. Repairs, reconstruction, or improvements to a structure which do not increase the ground flood area, and a.
+Before the repair, reconstruction, or improvement is started, or b.
 If the structure has been damaged, and is being restored, before the damage occurred.
 Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions, or to structures identified as historic places, may be excluded in the fifty percent,